 Our EMS division manufactures EMS products, comprising (i) sub-systems, (ii) complete machines and (iii) components, on the "high mix, low volume" basis mainly for use in the semiconductor processing equipment industry.
-"High mix, low volume" means the orders we receive from the products we assembled have high variations in applications, lot sizes and processes but low production volume.
-Our EMS manufacturing process mainly involves the manual assembly of parts and the manufacturing process is labour intensive.
-We also provide maintenance and commissioning services for our customers at our customers' facilities.
-Our customers, which are primarily SPE manufacturers, generally purchase our EMS products to be used in the manufacturing of equipment and the production of semiconductors.
+This means our production involves diverse applications, varying lot sizes, and intricate processes with relatively low production volumes.
+The EMS manufacturing process primarily relies on manual assembly of parts, making it labour-intensive.
+Additionally, we provide maintenance, commissioning, and on-site support services to ensure seamless integration and operational efficiency for our customers.